fairsilas/South-China-Sea-Game/Outline.md

 ### Pirate Crew Interaction
 - You are given the opportunity to join a crew in the beginning, and the captain dies and you take his place.
-- Consequences of your choices, when you are in the pirate ship you may be stopped by Qing officials to have your identification number checked.
+- Consequences of your choices, your ships identifiction may be checked by pirates or Qing officials and a  bounty may be placed on your head

 ### Naval Combat
 - Top-Down 2d boat mode